6 Reasons Cloud Migration Projects Fail

-Remember when all TSB had to show for their cloud migration efforts were streams of disgruntled customers unable to login to their accounts?
+Remember when all TSB had to show for their cloud migration efforts were streams of disgruntled customers unable to login to their account?
 Or the utter chaos experienced by Parts Limited when Project Phoenix went live?
-And who can forget the time the Co-Operative Bank abandoned ship on a £300 million project after realising they had bitten off more than they could chew?
+And who can forget the time the Co-Operative Bank abandoned ship on a £300 million project after realising they had bitten off more than they can chew?

 The list of cloud migration failures is long and growing, but the reasons why remain largely consistent.
 Here we’ll walk you through the most common.

 “The more time you spend getting it right at the start, the better the results – it pays back in multiples”

 - Nick Loba, Senior Professional Services Manager, UKCloud

 Before you announce your next digital transformation initiative, fire up Simon Sinek’s Golden Circle video and ask yourself why?

 You’ll be amazed by the number of people who bypass this relatively simple step in favour of a technical deep dive.
 However, once you’ve completed your own Golden Circle, you’ll be the proud owner of a thing.

 The thing everyone will be working towards, the thing that will set your business apart.
 For local government, this could be to increase the number of self-service systems available to constituents, or for health organisations to digitise all patient records – it’s really up to you.